Testing your equipment at home

 In your streaming equipment:

-Select the protocol: RTMP with encoding H.264.
+Select the protocol: RTMP with encoding H.264 (H.265 not supported yet)

 Paste the full RTMP URL in the "Streaming Address" field (including the /cam1 at the end!!)